lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

 But look at IR35 SDC - Supervised, Directed and Controlled.
 (The theory of the firm, transaction costs, Fonald Coase and IR35.
 Why requirements management is and is not good for you)

+Second theory of firm - micro-government - not everything can be a profit centre - but some things can be cross subsidised

+Why would private market choose to cross subsidise? is this a socially positive choice?

+cross subsidy for marketing purpose (we have people in every city / country)

 Why is it a good idea
 Why is it a bad idea
 Is it in my ideal project?